CACILTD/forecaster/user-guide/Automation/Workflows.md

 Workflows are used to automate common tasks such as creating a project, re-importation, model re-training, and data export.
 Workflows are far faster to run, and minimise the potential for error.
 With Workflows, multiple projects can be created at the same time.

-This guide explains how to manage a Workflows in Forecaster.
+This guide explains how to manage Workflows in Forecaster.

 ## Workflow Tasks